What is the Kelly Criterion?

 Can Kelly Criterion bankrupt me?

 Theoretically, no, because it always suggests a percentage of your current bankroll.
-As you lose, your bets get smaller.
-However, in the real world, "Full Kelly" is very risky due to estimation errors.
-If you overestimate your edge, Full Kelly can ruin you.
+As you lose, your bets shrink proportionally.
+However, in real life, "Full Kelly" is very risky due to estimation errors.
+If you overestimate your edge by just 2–3%, Full Kelly can ruin you over 100 bets.
+That's why fractional Kelly is safer for everyone except the most experienced pros.

 What is a good bankroll size?